 It’s a known fact that fleas hate the smell of cedar chips—and there’s a chance your cat may not be too fond of it, either.
 However, you can try spreading cedar chips around your cat’s bedding or outdoors in your garden.
-You can also apply cedar oil spray on your cat’s fur, as it is a safe, non-toxic essential oil, or put a few drops on a banana peel or even your cat’s collar to help keep the bugs at bay.
+Avoid using cedar essential oil as it may be harmful to your cat if ingested.

 Apple Cider Vinegar

 Another grocery store product that fleas don’t particularly enjoy is apple cider vinegar.
 While it’s not effective at killing the bugs, apple cider vinegar can cause fleas to jump from your cat’s body so that you can better tackle the issue, making it a great first attack in your personal war against fleas.
 Try mixing the apple cider vinegar with water in a 2:1 ratio and spraying it onto your cat’s coat.
 Fleas can be a stubborn bunch, so you may have to undergo a few home treatments by applying the vinegar to your cat’s fur in order to become completely flea-free.

 You’ll also want to be sure to vacuum all floors and upholstery (and immediately dispose of the vacuum cleaner bag), wash all bedding in hot water, and consider removing pet food bowls, bird feeders, garbage cans, and any other sources of food from your yard so as to not attract wildlife who can re-infect your pet.